MPCodeWriter21/log21/README.md

   structure.
 It's also colorized XD.
 + ProgressBar : log21's progress bar can be used to show progress of a process in a beautiful way.
 + LoggingWindow : Helps you to log messages and debug your code in a window other than the console.
++ CrashReporter : log21's crash reporter can be used to report crashes in different ways.
+You can use it to log crashes to console or files or use it to receive crash reports of your program through email.
+And you can also define your own crash reporter functions and use them instead!
 + Any idea?
 Feel free to [open an issue](https://github.com/MPCodeWriter21/log21/issues) or submit a pull request.

 ![issues](https://img.shields.io/github/issues/MPCodeWriter21/log21)